zenwork/bubblesub/README.md

 # Bubble Sub

 Bubblesub addresses javascript state management requirements when the consumers and the providers of state can't easily be bound through the usual inversion of control patterns.
-This can be because you are making a library of loosely coupled components or because you do not want to bind all your code at bundling/transpilling time.
+This can be because you are making a library and you want to allow the consuming of state without transipilation/bundling time linking.
+Or, because you want the loose coupling in your code.

 ## Usage